dark-nova/wings-of-vaivora/README.md

         - **[type]**: `world`, `field`
             + `world`:
                 * Bosses that spawn on specific mechanics and do not wander maps.
 They can spawn in all channels.
-                * Debuffs have no effect on them, and they do not give the 'Field Boss Cube Unobtainable' debuff.
                 * Cubes drop loosely on the ground and must be claimed.
             + `field`:
                 * Bosses that spawn in a series of maps, only on Channel 1 in regular periods.
-                * If you do not have the 'Field Boss Cube Unobtainable' debuff, upon killing, you obtain it.
-                * The debuff lasts 8 hours roughly and you do not need to be online for it to tick down.
-                * The debuff prevents you from contributing to other field bosses (no damage contribution),
-                * so you cannot provide for your party even if your partymates do not have the debuff.
                 * Cubes automatically go into inventory of parties of highest damage contributors.
     3.  **[time]**
         - e.g. 9:00p